 STEP WELL COVER

 Electric powered step well cover

 The step well cover can be extended or retracted using the "step cover" switch located on the passenger side console.
-This cover gives the passenger a flat "floor" to put their feet so they aren't dangling in the stepwell.
+The cover gives the passenger a flat "floor" to rest their feet on.